 Ms. Hill speaks about lessons learned and progress won since her testimony.
 She comments on how institutions can step up to promote equality — from colleges holding students and fraternities more accountable, to companies punishing abusive employees and executives.
 She addresses why it’s more important than ever before to keep fighting for vigorous enforcement of the law and creative positive change within organizations.
 As Ms. Hill said at the 2016 Massachusetts Conference for Women, “We must raise our voices just as we did 25 years ago to say, ‘enough is enough.’”
 To watch her speech at this conference, click here.

 As the Professor of Social Policy, Law and Women’s Gender and Sexuality Studies at Brandeis University, Anita Hill is also working on a project aimed at reinvigorating Title IX.
 The project outlines specific, structural changes that companies, schools and professions can make to step up, embrace equality and increase opportunities for women and minorities.
+Professor Hill is known as vocal supporter and advocate for the #MeToo movement.
+Famously claiming that the #MeToo movement could have started in 1991 at the Clarence Thomas hearing.

 Anita’s latest book is Reimagining Equality: Stories of Gender, Race and Finding Home.
 She has also written an autobiography, Speaking Truth to Power.
 With Professor Emma Coleman Jordan she co-edited, Race, Gender and Power in America: The Legacy of the Hill-Thomas Hearings.